 CEO Santiago Navarro said: “Australia is home to the two most significant wine packaging innovations in the last two centuries – bag-in-box and screw cap – and is also home to some of the world’s best-loved wines that travel furthest to be consumed, both domestically and internationally.
 We believe that we can have a meaningful and positive impact on the Australian wine industry, both in terms of the more than 450 million bottled wine exports as well as the 73% of off-trade wine sales volume in bottle.
 Our existing collaboration in the UK and Europe with Accolade Wines, the second biggest wine company in Australia, gives us further motivation to enter this important wine market with production and sales, not long after our entrance to the US earlier in 2020.
 Matt boasts the contacts and benefits from the attitude to be the right person for us, and to help us understand and plan for what our entrance to Australia should look like.
 We are looking forward to working together.”

 Sustainability and profitability form the fundamentals of the Australian wine industry’s plans for the future.
 By advancing the wine bottle into the 21st century, our wine packaging solutions are a benchmark example of triple bottom line sustainability that offers a positive impact socially and economically, as well as environmentally.
 Vision 2050, recently published by Australian Grape & Wine in collaboration with Wine Australia, outlines that “Climate change is already impacting the grape and wine community, as evidenced by changes in grape phenology and harvest dates, which has led to compressed harvests and greater pressure on vineyard and winery infrastructure.”
-Choosing our climate-friendly packaging that has a lower carbon footprint than round, glass bottles is one of the biggest ways that wine producers can reduce their carbon emissions to mitigate the devastating effects of climate crisis, in doing so safeguarding themselves and our industry.
+Choosing our climate-friendly packaging that has a lower carbon footprint than round, glass bottles is one of the biggest ways that wine producers can reduce their carbon emissions to help mitigate the devastating effects of climate crisis, in doing so safeguarding themselves and our industry.

 The report envisions that “innovative, consumer-friendly wine and grape products will be packaged and distributed in ways that are radically different to those of 30 years ago.”
 With support from Matt, we’re looking forward to seeing wine packaged and distributed in our sustainable format in this innovative and forward-thinking market.